MrSpaar/Firefox-Sidebar/README.md

 # Firefox Sidebar

-Customizable sidebar compatible with default firefox layout:
+Customizable sidebar for Firefox-based browser:

 <p align="center">
     <img src="./images/always-visible.png" width="49%" /> <img src="./images/compact.png" width="49%" />
 </p>

 > [!NOTE]
-> Other themes (like [`firefox gnome theme`](https://github.com/rafaelmardojai/firefox-gnome-theme)) need to be installed first but should be compatible with this one
+> Other themes (like [`firefox gnome theme`](https://github.com/rafaelmardojai/firefox-gnome-theme)) need to be installed first but should be compatible with this one.
+> If you are using a Firefox fork changing the default layout (like [Zen](https://zen-browser.app/)), compatibility isn't garanteed.

 ## Configuration